sass-contrib/sassc-embedded-shim-ruby/README.md

 gem install sassc-embedded
 ```

+---

+The fork of `sassc` at https://github.com/sass/sassc-ruby/pull/233 removes the libsass extension and loads the shim when `require 'sassc'` is invoked.

+Alternatively, the original `sassc` gem can be used, but you must explictly call `require 'sassc-embedded'` to load the shim.

 ## Usage

 This shim utilizes `sass-embedded` to allow you to compile SCSS or SASS syntax to CSS.
 To compile, use a `SassC::Engine`, e.g.: